Plunging auction rates point to house price falls: Market reacts to rates, cost of living and Middle East war

 Auction rates have plunged as confidence disappears.
 Credit: News Corp Australia

-Buyers shunned real estate auctions at the weekend as worries about soaring borrowing costs, rising energy prices, and the Middle East war dented confidence.
+Buyers shunned real estate auctions during the traditional bumper weekend before Easter as worries about soaring borrowing costs, rising energy prices, and the Middle East war dented confidence.

-Auction clearance rates in Sydney reached just 55 per cent on the weekend, versus a March average of 67 per cent.
-In Melbourne, they hit 59 per cent, versus a March average of 65 per cent, according to data provider Domain.
+Auction clearance rates in Sydney sunk to just 55 per cent on the weekend, versus a March average of 67 per cent.
+In Melbourne, they hit 59 per cent, versus a March average of 65 per cent, Domain data showed.

 Sign up to The Nightly's newsletters.